 - The Starling Marketplace offers direct access to many more financial products.
 This includes services and products from Starling’s partner providers, such as insurance, ISAs and mortgages.

 - Wise supports more currencies for money transfers.
-Starling supports 20 currencies, while the 53 currencies that Wise supports means you can send money to 80 countries.
+Starling supports 20 currencies, while the currencies that Wise supports means you can send money to over 70 countries.

 - You don’t need to apply for a current account to send money with Wise.
 The company started out offering international money transfers, and you can still simply log in to the Wise website as a standalone user and make a money transfer from the current account you have with your existing banking provider.